RCoeurjoly/org-roam/doc/installation.md

 Next, append `org-roam` to the `dotspacemacs-configuration-layers` list in your `.spacemacs` configuration file.
 Reload (`SPC f e R`) or restart Emacs to load `org-roam`.
-It's functions are available under the prefix `SPC a r` and `, r` when visiting an org-mode buffer.
+Its functions are available under the prefix `SPC a r` and `, r` when visiting an org-mode buffer.

 If you also have the ranger layer installed, the prefix 'ar' conflict